mrcaobin/rmap_server/README.md

 Project Description
 ================================
-This project is aimed to provide a easy to publish RESTful base map service, support many kinds of datasource, such as MBTile/ArcGISCache/OnlineMaps etc.
+This project is aimed to provide a easy way to publish RESTful base map service, support many kinds of datasource, such as MBTile/ArcGISCache/OnlineMaps etc.
 The application is written in pure ruby, will work fine in Linux.